 When the voltage on the transient voltage suppressor rises across its threshold voltage, the avalanche effect in the semiconductor causes the p-n junction to begin conducting, providing a low-impedance path that channels the excessive current away from a protected device.
 The response time of the TVS diode is extremely fast, often expressed in picoseconds, so these components can very quickly divert a strong ESD pulse, even if that ESD pulse has a relatively fast rise time.

+All TVS diodes are basically diodes: if you apply a large enough forward or reverse bias voltage, they will begin to conduct.
 Of course, not all TVS diodes are created the same.
 Choosing the wrong one for your design may render the transient protection ineffective from the start.
 There are a few parameters that you’ll need to understand when choosing a TVS Diode:

 - Peak Pulse Power Dissipation (PPP) - The TVS diode needs to be able to safely dissipate the excessive current caused by the transient voltage.
 This is indicated by the Peak Pulse Power Dissipation.

-A TVS diode is connected in parallel to the circuit that it is protecting.
-The schematic below indicates a typical connection of a TVS diode to a MAX3485 transceiver:
+Besides choosing the right TVS diode, the effectiveness of the protection is determined by the PCB layout itself.
+An example bidirectional TVS didoe is connected in parallel to the circuit that it is protecting in the schematic below.
+The schematic indicates a typical connection of a TVS diode to a MAX3485 transceiver:

 Schematic of typical of TVS Diode connection.